2 min read

 We were literally spiritual slaves.

-When we truly surrender our lives to the love and grace of Jesus Christ, we are set free from our spiritual bondages.
-As Galatians 5:1 tells us, it is for freedom that Christ has set us free.
+When we truly surrender our lives to the love and grace of Jesus Christ, we are set free from our spiritual bondage.

-We can’t live a life of neutrality.
-We must engage in a spiritual battle fought in the grace and freedom of Christ.
+We must engage in a spiritual battle to grow in freedom through the grace and freedom of Christ.

 We must not waver.